Adolf Hitler: Dictatorship

 Having achieved full control over the legislative and executive branches of government, Hitler and his allies began to suppress the remaining opposition.
 The Social Democratic Party was made illegal, and its assets were seized.
 While many trade union delegates were in Berlin for May Day activities, SA stormtroopers occupied union offices around the country.
 On 2 May 1933, all trade unions were forced to dissolve, and their leaders were arrested.
 Some were sent to concentration camps.
 The German Labour Front was formed as an umbrella organisation to represent all workers, administrators, and company owners, thus reflecting the concept of Nazism in the spirit of Hitler's Volksgemeinschaft ("people's community").

-In 1934, Hitler became Germany's head of state with the title of Führer und Reichskanzler (leader and chancellor of the Reich).

 By the end of June, the other parties had been intimidated into disbanding.
 This included the Nazis' nominal coalition partner, the DNVP; with the SA's help, Hitler forced its leader, Hugenberg, to resign on 29 June.
 On 14 July 1933, the Nazi Party was declared the only legal political party in Germany.
 The demands of the SA for more political and military power caused anxiety among military, industrial, and political leaders.
 In response, Hitler purged the entire SA leadership in the Night of the Long Knives, which took place from 30 June to 2 July 1934.
-Hitler targeted Ernst Röhm and other SA leaders who, along with a number of Hitler's political adversaries (such as Gregor Strasser and former chancellor Kurt von Schleicher), were rounded up, arrested, and shot.
+Hitler targeted Ernst Röhm and other SA leaders who, along with several Hitler's political adversaries (such as Gregor Strasser and former chancellor Kurt von Schleicher), were rounded up, arrested, and shot.
 While the international community and some Germans were shocked by the killings, many in Germany believed Hitler was restoring order.

 Hindenburg died on 2 August 1934.
 On the previous day, the cabinet had enacted the Law Concerning the Head of State of the German Reich.
 This law stated that upon Hindenburg's death, the office of president would be abolished, and its powers merged with those of the chancellor.
 Hitler thus became head of state as well as head of government and was formally named as Führer und Reichskanzler (Leader and Chancellor of the Reich), although Reichskanzler was eventually dropped.
 With this action, Hitler eliminated the last legal remedy by which he could be removed from office.

 As head of state, Hitler became commander-in-chief of the armed forces.
 Immediately after Hindenburg's death, at the instigation of the leadership of the Reichswehr, the traditional loyalty oath of soldiers was altered to affirm loyalty to Hitler personally, by name, rather than to the office of commander-in-chief (which was later renamed to supreme commander) or to Germany.
 On 19 August, the merger of the presidency with the chancellorship was approved by 88 per cent of the electorate voting in a plebiscite.